stean985/10k-nft-boilderplate/README.md

-# Lending dApp on the Core Network
+# Launching a 10K NFT collection on the Core Network

 ## Pre-requisites
 Following are the pre-requisites tools that you'll need: